The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 • Accurate clinical assessments

-While each student comes with their own story, the adventure therapy model is versatile enough to meet each student at their level.
+While each student comes with their own story, the therapeutic adventure model is versatile enough to meet each student at their level.

 Adventure therapy is extremely effective at helping clients develop these foundational psychological principles.